csoeller/pyme-install-docs/PYMEAcquire/conda-setup.md

 Detailed instructions for building and installing git tools, C compiler etc see our separate notes on how to [install PYME for Win 10](../Installing-PYME-with-py3-win10.md).

+### PYME-cs-siteconfig

+In addition we need the repository that has our site configuration details on these acquisition PCs.
+[PYME-cs-siteconfig](https://github.com/csoeller/PYME-cs-siteconfig) has init files, launchers and custom protocols, amongst other things.
+Consult the [PYME-cs-siteconfig installer page](PYME-cs-siteconfig.md) for more details.

 ## Making the install accessible for standard users

 ### Check that users can find the relevant executables